- This event has passed.

 The fee for this program is $2,200 per person.
 Employers will be responsible for airfare and lodging to and from the training sites.
 University of Alaska Fairbanks vocational training funds will partially offset the cost of ASPLI.
 The full value of this training program is estimated at $6,000 per person.

 If you have an employee who would benefit from ASPLI and you wish to be a sponsor, direct the prospective ASPLI participant to fill out and submit an online application.
-Applications are due by October 3, 2022.
+Application deadline extended to October 10, 2022.
 The applicant will be notified of acceptance to the Institute typically within three business days of applying, and payment will be due by October 7.

 If you have questions, please contact